carynJohansen/GSR_2017Application/C.Johansen_GSR.md

 #########
 Next Steps and Future Plans

-Measures of selection
-    - from the GWAS on traits (or on modules), select the top X SNPs from the GWAS
-    - get the direction of the effect
-    - calculate Qx

-Plans for how this can incorporate with the highland project
-    - using data gathered from the maize highland project, look for maize selection to stressful environmental conditions

-Characterize the usefulness of this approach
-    - is it accurate?
-    - what is the possible false-positive rate [why does Qx not create false positives again?]
+The next first step is to look for patterns of selection on quantitative traits using the $Q_x$ statistic as definied by Berg and Coop [1].
+The $Q_x$ statistic measures if there is more variability in the genetic values among populations than can be explained by drift or relatedness, which would indicate local adpatation on that trait.
+In order to calculate the $Q_x$ statistic for the maize populations used, I will use the top 200 SNPs from the each module GWA result.

+In addition to the inbred maize lines from the Hirsch et al dataset, the Ross-Ibarra lab has access to teosinte population genotype and phenotype data.
+I plan on using this approach to look for selection among teosinte populations.

+The final goal is to characterize the usefulness of this approach.
+Does using WGCNA, or other methods to reduce data dimension address some of the issues of characterizing the genetic architecture underlying quantitative traits?
+Maize and teosinte provide well characterized and well studied models to answer this questions, as there is an abundance of data and diverse populations that have been subjected to various environmental conditions, both human and natural.

 #########
 Citations